vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/09_upAyavibhAgAdhikAraH.md

 UPĀYA AND UPEYA:

 The means or upāya to be adopted by them (i.e.) the seekers after mukti) is a special kind of expansion of knowledge.
 The upeya or object of attainment which can be realised by this means is another special kind of expansion of knowledge.
-Of these, the special kind of expansion of knowledge which is the means requires the help of instruments of knowledge (karana ) and has been prescribed in the Śāstras.
+Of these, the special kind of expansion of knowledge which is the means requires the help of instruments of knowledge (karaṇa ) and has been prescribed in the Śāstras.
 It has for its object Brahman who is always endowed with the five attributes like satyam, (satyam, jñānam, anantan,anandam, amalatvam ) which define His essential nature or substance ( svarūpa), along with the qualities Associated invariably with the respective vidyā or form of meditation.
 The object of attainment (upeya) which is a special kind of expansion of knowledge does not require any instruments of knowledge.
 It is the natural heritage of the jīvātmā and has for its object Brahman perfect with all qualities and glorious possessions (vibhūtis).

 ŚLOKA: